 Short Description.
-We hiked on top of the highest dune in Morocco, Erg Chigaga (300-400 m).
-During the day, we rode the camels and followed a route parallel to the chain of sand dunes.
+We hiked on top of the highest dune in Morocco, Erg Chigaga (300-400 m) at dawn.
+During the day, we rode the camels and followed a route parallel to the chain of dunes.
 In the evening, we stopped near another group of dunes, Bogarne, where we camped for our last evening in the desert.

 At dawn, I climbed with Mohamed on top of the highest dune in Morocco, the famous Erg Chigaga.
-It had a golden color, with a velvet appearance, full of countless ripples.
-My dream of walking on sand dunes became true.
-With perseverance, availability to adapt to the local conditions, and acceptance of everything that was offered to me – just like the nomads.
+The dunes had a golden color, with a velvet appearance, full of countless ripples.
+My dream of walking on dunes had become true.
+With perseverance, availability to adapt to the local conditions, and acceptance of everything that had been offered to me – just like the nomads.